 Similarly to all Sunwuko builds, this LTK variant begins runs by activating Sweeping Wind, which should be kept up throughout the rift.
-Use your superior mobility from the Dashing Strike and Mantra of Conviction Annihilation combo to seek out enemies, destroying them in one fell swoop with the greater AoE of Lashing Tail Kick Sweeping Armada .
-Your Spirit needs will be taken care of with a combination of Epiphany Insight's immense passive regeneration and the active pop of Air Ally; you will make up the loss of toughness from losing Desert Shroud via Goldwrap.
+Use your superior mobility from the Dashing Strike reset by In-geom to seek out enemies, destroying them in one fell swoop with the convenient AoE of Lashing Tail Kick Sweeping Armada .
+Your Spirit needs will be taken care of by the combined passive regeneration of Epiphany Insight, Mantra of Healing Circular Breathing and Chant of Resonance, plus the active pop of Air Ally; you will make up the loss of toughness from losing Desert Shroud via Goldwrap.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.